matteogithub/c_code/README.md

 # c_code
-C code included in the slides
+C code included in the slides + possible solutions for exams